History

 A historical or geological unit of time, shorter than eon, era or epoch.

-• AT - Text by Stephen Inniss
+• AT (After Tranquility) - Text by Stephen Inniss

 AT (also A.T. or a.t.): After Tranquillity.
-Any date after the first landing of Terragens on another celestial body, when the Apollo 11 mission achieved touchdown on the Old Earth's Moon.
-This was July 20, 1969 c.e. or AD in the Gregorian calendar, and Armstrong Day, 0 AT in the later Tranquillity Calendar that became standard in Solsys during the First Federation era.
+Any date after July 20, 1969 c.e. or AD in the Gregorian calendar, and Armstrong Day, 0 AT in the later Tranquillity Calendar

-• BT - Text by Stephen Inniss
+• BT (Before Tranquility) - Text by Stephen Inniss

 • Calendars and Timekeeping - Text by Steve Bowers